variablenix/ansible.mailstack/README.md

 * Razor/Pyzor/RBL

 #### Bayesian SQL
-The SpamAssassin role will create the Bayes database and user and import the Bayes MySQL tables if they are not present.
+The SpamAssassin role will create the Bayes database and user.
+The Bayes MySQL tables will be imported if they are not present.

 ##### Tags
 |      spamd      |